david-zwicker/sensing/README.md

 - The classes in `binary_response` all implement a simple binary representation, where a fixed threshold is used.
-- Two adaptive thresholds are implemented in the separate modules `adaptive_threshold` and `primacy_coding`.
-They extend the code in `binary_response`.
+- Two adaptive thresholds are implemented in the separate modules `adaptive_threshold` and `primacy_coding`, which extend the code in `binary_response`.
 - We distinguish between general classes and classes with a concrete receptor library.
-Here, we distinguish libraries that do numerical simulations and libraries that provide analytical results.
+Moreover, we distinguish libraries that do numerical simulations and libraries that provide analytical results.